Outstanding places with cryptozoological phenomena around the world

 - Peppara Forest and Kallanas – India, Kerala.
 A population of suspected dwarf elephants reportedly lives in this forest.
 Here lives the common Asian elephant (Elephas maximus) but local people are convinced that considerably smaller elephants – Kallanas – hide from the common elephants further up in the mountains.
 Maximum height of Kallanas is 1.5 m.

 - Sakteng Wildlife Sanctuary – Bhutan, Trashigang.
 Gorgeous primeval forest in Himalaya, mostly – temperate forest and subalpine ecosystems.
-One of the reasons for the creation of this sanctuary is protection of migoi – man-like cryptid, whose existence has not been proved but local people are convinced that it exists.
+One of the reasons for the creation of this sanctuary is the protection of migoi – man-like cryptid, whose existence has not been proved but local people are convinced that it exists.

 - Shennongjia white animals – China, Hubei.
-Virgin montane forest with very high diversity of plants and animals.
-This is ancient forest with little climatic change since the Jurassic period.
+Virgin montane forest with a very high diversity of plants and animals.
+This is an ancient forest with little climatic change since the Jurassic period.
 As a result here live many ancient species.
-Peculiar are the many reported sightings of diverse white animals – bears (Bai-Xiong), snakes, monkeys, deer, crows, weasels.
+Peculiar is the many reported sightings of diverse white animals – bears (Bai-Xiong), snakes, monkeys, deer, crows, weasels.
 Many local people have reported sightings of big human-like animals.

 - Shishi-Kuh Valley – Pakistan, Khyber Pakhtunkhwa.
-Area where many researchers and local people have spotted footprints and sounds made by unknown animals.
+An area where many researchers and local people have spotted footprints and sounds made by unknown animals.
 Many local people often have seen an ape-like creature which is similar to Neanderthal man.
 This animal is called Barmanu and it has been spotted in other areas too.

 - Vũ Quang – Vietnam, North Central Coast.
-Remote, forested region, where numerous new species of animals and plants have been found over the last decades and several more are reported but their existence has not been proved yet.
-One of the most intriguing ones is batutut (Nguoi Rung) – a human like creature, which is approximately 1.8 m tall and covered with hair.
+A remote, forested region, where numerous new species of animals and plants have been found over the last decades and several more are reported but their existence has not been proved yet.
+One of the most intriguing ones is batutut (Nguoi Rung) – a human-like creature, which is approximately 1.8 m tall and covered with hair.

 Australia and Oceania